yiisoft/db/docs/en/testing.md

 # Testing

-This package can be tested globally or individually for each dbms.
+This package can be tested globally or individually for each DBMS.

 1. [MSSQL](https://github.com/yiisoft/db-mssql)
 2. [MySQL/MariaDB](https://github.com/yiisoft/db-mysql)